Asylum EAD Frequently Asked Questions

 When can I file my work permit application after filing asylum? +

-You can file Form I-765 (Application for Employment Authorization) 150 days after USCIS receives your complete I-589 asylum application, plus any additional days added by asylum clock stoppages.
+You can file Form I-765 (Application for Employment Authorization) after 150 asylum clock days have accrued on a complete pending I-589, plus any additional days added by asylum clock stoppages.

-Your filing eligibility date is calculated as: I-589 Receipt Date + 150 days + all clock stoppage days.
+For affirmative USCIS cases, the estimate is usually calculated as: I-589 Receipt Date + 150 days + all clock stoppage days.

 What is the difference between the 150-day and 180-day rule? +